 GGSE: You are about to compete in the UCSB Grad Slam Finals.
 Why did you decide to take part and what's the process been like so far?

 Gordon Wolf: I didn't really know what I was getting into with Grad Slam; I didn't even know prizes were awarded.
 It just seemed like something that everyone cared about, and I felt like I had a topic that most people could relate to, so I went for it!
 I was really excited to share my work on a method I developed with my colleagues on the INOE grant called "Response Process Evaluation," and this seemed like a great platform to share that work.
 It's been a great experience so far.
 Everyone is so friendly and supportive, and they're all studying amazing, meaningful, complex topics.

 GGSE: What do you hope to do after earning your Ph.D.?

 Gordon Wolf: Something related to the design, validation, and analysis of self report surveys.
 I'm not sure what sector that will be in; I just want to be able to work on the topics I'm passionate about.

-GGSE: In you student profile on the website you say you can often be found at Santa Barbara's off-leash dog beach.
+GGSE: In your student profile on the website, you say you can often be found at Santa Barbara's off-leash dog beach.
 What do you like about this spot?

 Gordon Wolf: The dogs.
 The beach is pretty great, too!